-Diary Of A Busker Day 315 Friday January 11th Winchester High Street (1. opposite Vodafone, Time: 2:10-3:45pm, 2. opposite Bellis, Time: 4:38-5pm, 3. opposite Oxfam, Time: 5:07-5:40pm).
+Diary Of A Busker Day 315 Friday January 11th 2013 Winchester High Street 1.
+Opposite Vodafone.
+Time: 2:10-3:45pm 2.
+Opposite Bellis.
+Time: 4:38-5pm 3.
+Opposite Oxfam Time: 5:07-5:40pm

-Someone interrupts me during Yellow Bird and I can’t get back into the bit I was doing – the middle bit.
-My brain’s gone – I reckon this is some early sign of Altzheimers’.
-I’m sure of it. …two schoolgirls talk to me – they say they really like my playing.
+Someone interrupts me during Yellow Bird and I can’t get back into the bit I was doing.
+My brain’s gone – I reckon this is some early sign of Alzheimer’s, I’m sure of it.
+Two schoolgirls say they really like my playing.
 They seem very shy and keep looking at each other (reassurance?) whenever they speak.
-They contribute then walk off…and return 10 minutes later, asking to buy a CD, then ‘No, can we buy two?’
-Sure.
+They contribute then walk off…and return ten minutes later, asking to buy a CD, then ‘No, can we buy two?’
+Of course they can, that’s twice as good.
 They hand me a £20 note and while I’m getting some change sorted out, I say ‘So, you like the fingerstyle playing, eh?’
-One says ‘Yeah, and I think my GRANDDAD would really like the CD – he likes all that sort of music.'(!)
+One says ‘Yeah, and I think my GRANDDAD(!) would really like the CD – he likes all that sort of music.’

-Earnings: £42.86p (including 3 CDs)
+Earnings: £52.61 (including 3 CDs)